Saint Levant: Musical career

 On February 14, 2025, on the occasion of Saint Valentine's Day, Saint Levant released the EP Love Letters / رسائل حب, divided between a "side A" (Love Letters from Saint Levant) and a "side B" (رسائل حب من مروان), and featuring three unreleased tracks out of six.
 A deluxe edition of the album was released on August 22, 2025, featuring four bonus tracks which included three collaborations with North African artists – namely Tunisian rapper Nordo, Egyptian mahraganat singer Fares Sokkar, and Algerian band Babylone.

+Following the release of the singles "Sabah El Ward" (صباح الورد) and "Nano", in early June 2026 Saint Levant was touring Australia.
+After playing to a sold-out crowd on June 4 at Melbourne Town Hall as part of Rising festival, he played at City Recital Hall in Sydney as part of Vivid Sydney, and then at Princess Theatre in Brisbane.
+On August 21, 2026, Saint Levant released his second studio album, Afandi / افندي, his first album release entirely in Arabic, which had been anticipated by "Sabah El Ward" and the Haifa Wehbe collaboration "Mitsubishi"; the third single from the album was "Maskara" (مسكرة) with Mohammed Assaf.
+The release is accompanied by a world tour originally scheduled between August and December 2026; the North American dates were later postponed until spring 2027 due to issues related to new US visa requirements for immigrants.

 Other ventures

 In May 2023, Saint Levant was chosen as Dior's first fragrance ambassador in the Middle East.

 On February 17, 2025, he featured alongside Lourdes Leon in a promotional video for Yves Saint Laurent and Peter Park's new omakase restaurant Sushi Park Paris.

-In July 2025, cosmetics brand Huda Beauty launched a new shade and scent of lip oil in partnership with Saint Levant, with proceeds intended to fund projects for Palestinian agriculture and cultural preservation.
-The shade, named "Kalamantina" (كلمنتينا, clementine) after a track from his latest album, was promoted with various videos featuring Abdelhamid and Huda Kattan surrounded by clementines.
-The move, whose timing coincided with the most critical stage of Israel's starvation of Gaza and its daily shootings of Palestinian aid seekers, was met with mixed feelings; a social media user called it "tone deaf", while Palestinian Pulitzer Prize winner Mosab Abu Toha criticized it as insensitive to Gazans' "feelings as human beings" regardless of financial support.
-In response, Kattan chose to instead destine 100% of sales to Doctors Without Borders for their work in Gaza.
+In July 2025, cosmetics brand Huda Beauty launched a new shade and scent of lip oil in partnership with Saint Levant, named "Kalamantina" (كلمنتينا, clementine) after a track from his latest album.

-Artistry and activism
+In June 2026, Abdelhamid became Prada's first Palestinian brand ambassador, for the 2027 spring/summer season.

+Artistry, activism, and public image

+Saint Levant cites artists like Wyclef Jean, Cheb Khaled, Fairuz, Marwan Moussa, Lenny Kravitz, Michael Jackson, Stromae, Timbaland, Eminem, Mika, and Bruno Mars as providing inspiration for his music.